Nialljb/fw-autotagger/README.md

-# nii2dcm
+# Visual QC Reader Tagging
-This gear tags files following dcm2niix conversion for visual QC reader tasks
+This gear tags acquisition containers with the 'read' label for visual QC reader tasks

 ## Overview